neopragma/cobol-unit-test/README.md

 EXPECT - asserts an expected result.
 Current version only supports an equality check for PIC X items.

+VERIFY - verifies that a mock was accessed the expected number of times.

 The precompiler ignores Cobol-style comment lines.